With a manual capture request, you can update the initially authorized amount, or split a payment. Manual capture is required when you want to:

 The amount in minor units (without a decimal point) being captured.

-less than the authorised amount, the remainder is released back to the shopper's card.amount.currency
+If you specify avalueless than the authorized amount, the remainder is released back to the shopper's card.amount.currency

 In the capture response, note the following: